ashander/ftprime/devel/algorithm-notes.md

 so we record coalescence records then a branch splits.
 As we move forwards in time, we keep track of:

--  `C` : the current state, a list of *tips*
+-  `L` : a vector of unique labels, one for each individual currently alive
--  each `tip` is :

-    * a unique label
-    * an ordered list of individuals on that branch that are currently alive, with the most recent at the end
-    * an ordered list of birth times of those individuals

 and we write out coalescent records, which are: